 Our faculty and students conduct cutting-edge research in a variety of fields, including cognitive, developmental, forensic, health, organizational, personality and social psychology.
-They also collaborate closely with researchers from other programs, such as Cognitive Science.
 Some examples of research questions include:

-- Are healthier employees more productive and engaged employees? - Can procrastination undermine our well-being and health? - How do people adapt to lifechanging events? - Should introverts act more like extraverts? - Can future violent behaviour be predicted? - How can virtual reality be used to train pilots? - How does understanding children's thinking help teachers and parents? - How does sports participation impact a child's self-esteem?
+Are healthier employees more productive and engaged employees?

+- How do people adapt to lifechanging events? - Should introverts act more like extraverts? - Can future violent behaviour be predicted? - How can virtual reality be used to train pilots? - How does understanding children's thinking help teachers and parents? - How does sports participation impact a child's self-esteem? - How can unhealthy behavior be modified?

 Graduates from the MA program are well prepared to pursue doctoral studies.
-Graduates from both our MA and PhD programs have found employment as social science researchers in a variety of venues including academia (postdoctoral research positions and tenuretrack faculty positions), federal government agencies (Department of National Defence, Human Resources and Skills Development Canada, National Research Council, Ontario Ministry of Community Safety and Correctional Services and Transport Canada), educational settings (school boards, early childhood agencies), health-related agencies, hospital settings (the Eye Institute at the Ottawa General Hospital, the Children's Hospital of Eastern Ontario) and private companies such as Telus Health Solutions.
+Graduates from both our MA and PhD programs have found employment as social science researchers in a variety of venues including academia (postdoctoral research positions and tenure-track faculty positions), federal government agencies (Department of National Defence, Human Resources and Skills Development Canada, National Research Council, Ontario Ministry of Community Safety and Correctional Services and Transport Canada), educational settings (school boards, early childhood agencies), health-related agencies, hospital settings (the Eye Institute at the Ottawa General Hospital, the Children's Hospital of Eastern Ontario) and private companies such as Telus Health Solutions.